 - They shape the organizational culture.

-I want you to think about that question: What are your core values as a company?
+I want you to consider that question: What are your core values as a company?

-I want you to identify them, articulate them, and incorporate them into everything you do.
+I want you to identify, articulate, and incorporate them into everything you do.
 That’s the foundation for building a great company.
 Thanks for watching.

 Do you want help in developing and clarifying the core values of your organization?
 Contact us to schedule a No-Obligation Strategy Session to work on your mission, vision, and core values.